The Factors Affecting the Costs of College

 Additional Costs to Take Into Account When Comparing

 College acceptance letters and financial aid award packages should be coming in quickly now.
 Parents and their high school seniors carefully scrutinize each line in the agonizing process of trying to make the final choice.
 While a lot has been said about determining the net cost of attending a college, there are a few additional costs to take into consideration.
 You initially want to determine the costs of tuition and other costs to attend each selected college and subtract the amount of “free” money available in grants and school scholarships.

-Look at the amount of student loans you or your child will be required to take out and this will help determine a net out-of-pocket cost.
+Look at the number of student loans you or your child will be required to take out and this will help determine a net out-of-pocket cost.
 But there is one more column you should add to your spreadsheet to help determine the actual cost of attending a particular school.
 These are the costs which might not be so obvious, but they can add thousands of dollars in expenses each year to your family’s budget.
 Try to get a handle on these four additional factors that can affect your child before making a final decision:

 Cost of Living